confluentmedical/nitinol-design-concepts/docs/115/index.md

 ## Properties

-Abaqus 2017 includes native support for superelastic material models, but this example uses the prior convention (which is still supported).
+Abaqus 2017 includes native [superelasticity](http://help.3ds.com/2017/english/dssimulia_established/simacaematrefmap/simamat-c-superelasticity.htm?contextscope=all) and [plasticity models for superelastic materials](http://help.3ds.com/2017/english/dssimulia_established/simacaematrefmap/simamat-c-plastsuperelastic.htm?contextscope=all) (documentation links require current Abaqus credentials).
+This example uses the prior convention, which is still supported, and can be implemented in previous Abaqus releases.
 Material parameters are derived from tensile testing results as explained in [NDC-110 Material Properties](../110).
 The image below shows a view of the interactive material definition dialog in Abaqus CAE, and the code below show the resulting lines in the input file.
 ```
 *Material, name=ABQ_SUPER_ELASTIC_PLASTIC_Af19
 *Depvar